fisadev/blog/posts/suspicious-logins.rst

 .. thumbnail:: /images/suspicious-logins/gmail_feature.png

 I thought: "oh!
 I forgot to update those settings after changing the passwords".
-And so I opened gmail, went to the settings, and saw the big red messages telling me that gmail wasn't able to connect to those accounts.
+And so I opened gmail, went to the settings, and saw the big red errors telling me that gmail wasn't able to connect to those accounts.
 Which was to be expected, as I changed the passwords.
 But something clicked inside my head: since when is gmail unable to check those accounts? what was the error?...

 And there it was, the boring truth in all its boringness: gmail wasn't able to access the accounts from the exact same moment the "suspicious logins" happened.